wp-cli/handbook/installing.md

 ### Installing nightly via Phar

-The "nightly" is the bleeding-edge version of WP-CLI, built straight from the [master branch](https://github.com/wp-cli/wp-cli/commits/master).
+The "nightly" is the bleeding-edge version of WP-CLI, built straight from the [main branch](https://github.com/wp-cli/wp-cli/commits/main).

 Just follow the normal [installation instructions](/#install), except change the URL to the phar file: